simupoppo/make_koki/README.md

 ## How to use

 ### Before use
 0-1.
 Put the container track vehicle empty image in the same directory as the programs.
+Vehicle Empty Image must be drawn in First line (kokiXXX.0.n)!
 0-2.
 If you put Makeobj in the same directory, you can make not only dat file but also pak file by using "make_koki.bat".

 ### Use

 1. Input "make_koki.bat" in terminal.
-2. After choosing the language, input the car_name, copyright, length, container-loading number(not available), top speed, cost of the car, running cost of the car,weight of the car, intro_year, retire_year,and container-loading length (top and end).
+2. After choosing the language, input the car_name, copyright, imagefile-name, length, container-loading number(not available), top speed, cost of the car, running cost of the car,weight of the car, intro_year, retire_year,and container-loading length (top and end).

+Vehicle Empty Image must be drawn in First line (kokiXXX.0.n)!

 If you use only make_koki.exe, only the dat file is made.
 If you want to edit dat files, please do.